 The ship has been un-wedged!
 After nearly a week stuck in the Suez Canal, a fleet of tug boats, a digger, and a crack team of salvage experts refloated the monstrous Ever Given container ship.

-It might be free, but it’s hardly business as usual.
-The disruption is set to reverberate around the world for many months, and it’s a hangover that looks set to find its way to New Zealand.
+It might be free, but it's hardly business as usual.
+The disruption is set to reverberate around the world for many months, and it's a hangover that looks set to find its way to importers everywhere.
 As Covid highlighted, global trade and infrastructure is being pushed to the limit and disruptions can have a domino effect that reaches to all corners of the globe.

 In today's Epic news, we recap the Suez situation and look at the economic impact.